Stay in the loop with the most important updates

 - Acquired through work

 The legal presumption is that the shares of the joint spousal property are equal.
-However, the spouses are given the opportunity to challenge this division in a special litigation proceedings, especially if one of the spouses invested a part of their separate property or inherited or acquired money through the sale of inherited property into their community immovable property, as well as when the contribution of that spouse to the community property is more substantial.
+However, the spouses are given the opportunity to challenge this division in a special litigation proceeding, especially if one of the spouses invested a part of their separate property or inherited or acquired money through the sale of an inherited property into their community immovable property, as well as when the contribution of that spouse to the community property is more substantial.
 It is only when the percentage of the exact share is attributed to spouses, i.e., the share when the division occurs.